WAMAWAMA/TNSCUI2020-Seg-Rank1st/README.md

 We also test our method on another open access thyroid nodule ultrasound image dataset (DDTI public database [[https://doi.org/10.1117/12.2073532](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/9287/1/An-open-access-thyroid-ultrasound-image-database/10.1117/12.2073532.short)], with 637 images or nodules after our preprocessing and data cleaning).
-The segmentation results of 5-fold CV are as following:
+The segmentation results of 5-fold CV based on "DeeplabV3+ with efficientnet-B6 encoder" are as following:
 |fold|Stage Ⅰ|TTA at stage Ⅰ|Stage Ⅱ|TTA at stage Ⅱ|DsC|IoU (%)|
 |-------------|:-:|:-:|:-:|:-:|:--:|:--:|
 | 1      |√  |   |   |   |0.8391|74.80|